forax/java-guide/guide/chapter07-interface.md

 Because a default method is declared on the interface, all records that implement that interface will have that method.
-Default methods are named like this because if the record doesn't define the method itself, the method will be provided by default.
+Default methods are named like this because if a record that implements the interface doesn't define the method, the method will be provided by default.

 ## Functional interface
 An interface with only one abstract method is equivalent to a function type.
 We name this kind of interfaces, _functional_ interfaces.
-They can be implemented by supplementary constructs.
+They can be implemented by two special constructs.

 ### Lambda
 The parameter are declared in between the parenthesis and the body of the method